-Yogananda’s solution was for people of like mind and ideals to join together to form “world brotherhood colonies,” intentional spiritual communities based, in his words, on “simple living and high thinking.”
-In these colonies, truth seekers from all walks of life could live, work and seek God together in an uplifting environment.
+Yogananda’s solution was for people of like mind and ideals to join together to form what he called “world brotherhood colonies,” intentional spiritual communities based on “simple living and high thinking.”
+In these communities, truthseekers from all walks of life could live, work, and seek God together in an uplifting environment.

 This would make it easier for people to develop spiritual qualities, and the awareness “of the true kinship of all men as sons and daughters of the same, one God.”